-There are laws in place to protect your child from all this, and when they are violated your lawyer will help you use them to fight back.
-Your lawyer will know which laws apply, such as the federal Individuals with Disabilities in Education Act, or the state’s civil rights laws.
+There are laws in place to protect your child from all this.
+When violated, your lawyer will help you use them to fight back.
+Your lawyer will know which laws apply, such as the federal Individuals with Disabilities in Education Act or the state’s civil rights laws.

 How to Find a Utah Cerebral Palsy Lawyer

-There is no time to waste in finding the lawyer that will guide your next steps.
-This is a pressing matter, but you should also take enough time to ensure that you choose a lawyer who you feel has your child’s best interests at heart and is experienced enough to truly help your family.
+There is no time to waste finding the lawyer who will guide your next steps.
+This is a pressing matter, but you should also take enough time to ensure that you choose a lawyer who you feel has your child’s best interests at heart.

 Start your search with the state bar association to find lawyers and law firms working in this area of the law.
 You can interview the lawyers you see, ask questions, and get references from past clients to guide your decision.
 If you know people in the community who may have a recommendation, talk to them as well.

 Parents with disabled children, local disability advocacy groups, or community organizations that work with disabled children may have connections to experienced lawyers.